Andriy Melnyk (officer): Interwar political activities (1920–1938)

 Alongside Konovalets and former Sich Riflemen in August 1920, Melnyk was a founding member of the Ukrainian Military Organisation (UVO), an underground militant group that continued the armed struggle against Poland and engaged in acts of terrorism and assassinations.
 Having completed his forestry studies in Prague and Vienna, Melnyk moved to Lviv in September 1922 upon which he was briefly arrested.
 Melnyk assumed the position of head of the UVO Home Command in early 1923 and set about rebuilding its base into a conspiratorial underground.
 In April 1924, he was arrested in connection to the Olha Basarab case and imprisoned in Lviv for intelligence activities against the Polish state.

-Following his release from prison in September 1928, Melnyk largely stepped back from direct involvement in the UVO underground and married Sofiya Fedak in February 1929.
-Sofiya was the daughter of lawyer Stepan Fedak, one of the wealthiest men in Galicia, whose sister had married Konovalets and whose brother had attempted to assassinate Polish Chief of State Marshal Piłsudski in 1921.
+Following his release from prison in September 1928, Melnyk largely stepped back from direct involvement in the UVO underground and married Sofia Fedak in February 1929.
+Sofia was the daughter of lawyer Stepan Fedak, one of the wealthiest men in Galicia, whose sister had married Konovalets and whose brother had attempted to assassinate Polish Chief of State Marshal Piłsudski in 1921.
 Earlier that month the UVO had merged with several far-right nationalist student movements to form the Organisation of Ukrainian Nationalists (OUN) with Yevhen Konovalets at its head.
 Melnyk turned down an offer by Konovalets to head the OUN Home Command; instead in the early 1930s Melnyk chaired the National Senate, a collegiate body that coordinated the activities of the Home Command and the UVO.
-(Note: The UVO persisted for a time as a separate entity under Konovalets.)
 During this time, Melnyk worked on the large estates of the Catholic Metropolitanate of Galicia, headed by Metropolitan Andrey Sheptytsky.
 From 1933 onwards, he served as chairman of Orly ('Eagles'), a Galician Catholic youth organisation that was considered to be anti-nationalist by much of the OUN youth in the area.